 - Document the process

 - Update backups

 8. Monitor logs

 Monitoring logs is an important step in protecting your website from cyber-attacks.
 Logs contain records of activities and events on your website, such as user logins, file changes, and lastly system errors.
-In addition By regularly monitoring logs, you can detect and respond to potential security threats, such as attempted hacks or malicious activity, in real time.

 Here are some best practices for log monitoring: